 Being internationally adopted by a Canadian family and after a career in the human services and social work field, I became increasingly interested in how large systems determined people’s outcomes.
 I began to question the relative influence I was having in my work with individuals affected by homelessness, addiction, mental illness and family conflict.
 I have been fortunate to pursue some of these bigger questions at the University of Ottawa through the MA Sociology program.
 My thesis will seek to explore the popularity of socialism in the U.S. given the current civil unrest and global COVID pandemic.

-Salwa Khan recently completed her Master’s thesis on online genetics users.
-For the users she interviewed, their self-proclaimed identity as “scientific” was tied to their motives for doing online genetics.
+Salwa Khan recently completed her Master’s thesis with Dr. Bronson focusing on online genetics testing users.
+For the users she interviewed, their self-proclaimed identity as “scientific” was tied to their motives for doing online genetics testing.
 This identity also shaped how they engaged with the information presented to them.
-Salwa plans to build on this research when she starts her PhD Sociology at the University of Toronto this fall.
+Salwa plans to build on this research during her PhD in Sociology at the University of Toronto (2020-).
 Her future research will explore how individuals’ social identities relate to their attitudes towards experts, science, and health information online.

 Matt Zucca conducted his ethnographic fieldwork on Manitoulin Island over the course of two summers.
-In his thesis he documented the mobilization of the concept of ‘defect’ at a permaculture research firm.
+In his thesis which he completed under Dr. Bronson’s supervision, he documented the mobilization of the concept of ‘defect’ at a permaculture research firm.
 He focused on the organization of humans and non-humans in a socio-technical network, exploring the functions of intention and responsibility within the network at Manitoulin Permaculture.
-His work relied heavily on Michel Callon and Bruno Latour’s actor-network theory especially as expressed in Callon’s “sociology of translation” where defect, as it was used on the island, could be understood as a failure of translation across local and global networks.
+His work relied heavily on Michel Callon and Bruno Latour’s actor-network theory especially as expressed in Callon’s “sociology of translation.”
+Using this work, defect, as it was used on the island, could be understood as a failure of translation across local and global networks.